-Types of Black Box Testing Guide
+- Types of Black Box Testing

-Types of Black Box Testing Guide
+- Cons of Black Box Testing Methods

-What Is Black Box Testing?
+What Is Black Box Testing in Software Engineering?

-The black box method aims to test the software's functionality without looking at the program's source code or any other implementation details.
+The black box method aims to test the software's functionality without examining the program's source code or other implementation details.
+This testing class focuses on the program's inputs and outputs rather than its internal workings.

 How Are Black Box Testing Techniques Done?